Water Efficiency Calculations

 For example, in a property with both a shower and a bath, the shower has a use factor (multiplication) of 4.37, compared to the bath’s use factor of 0.11.
 This is based on the assumption that showers get used an awful lot more than baths in most households.
 In this instance, it’s worth putting a lot of emphasis on purchasing a shower with a low flow rate.

 We encourage you to have a chat with us for any further information on water efficiency calculations.

 Outside of them being specifically requested in the building regulations, it’s important that we all consider our impact on the environment.
 By ensuring that your development complies with the maximum limit of 125 litres of potable water per person per day, you are also ensuring that you’re not contributing to excess water use.

 Ethical reasons aside, using fittings with low flow-rates and capacities could mean you also make significant savings on your water bill.

 Which Appliances and Products are affected?

-Baths – Measuring the total capacity of the bath to overflow (in litres), whilst excluding Jacuzzis, as their use is much less common than for baths, and they are rarely used on a daily basis
+Baths – These are measured as the total capacity of the bath to the overflow (in litres) Jacuzzis are excluded as they are assumed to be used on a very rare basis.

 Showers – The flow rate of each shower is calculated in litres per minute to work out overall water efficiency

-Contact us today to get started with the process of obtaining a water efficiency certificate for your development, property or new build.
-We have many years of experience and work throughout the UK on a plethora of developments and properties.
+Contact us today to get started with the process of obtaining a water efficiency certificate for your development.
+We work throughout the UK.

 Our experienced and friendly team of experts will guide you through the entire process and will get you on track to obtaining the pass certificate you need under Part G of UK Building Regulations.